Farhad Moshiri: Arsenal

-Moshiri and longstanding business partner Alisher Usmanov were co-owners of Red & White Holdings, which bought 14.65% of the shares in Arsenal F.C. from former club vice-chairman David Dein in August 2007.
+Moshiri and longstanding business partner Alisher Usmanov were co-owners of Red & White Holdings, which bought 14.65% of the shares in Arsenal from former club vice-chairman David Dein in August 2007.
 On 18 September 2007, Red and White Holdings increased their stake in Arsenal to 21%, and on 28 September 2007 to 23%, a week after Moshiri announced that he wanted at least a 25% holding in the football club.
 As of June 2012, Red and White Holdings have acquired at least 29.72%.
 Arsenal managing director Keith Edelman told BBC Radio 5 Live, "They've said previously they are not going to make a bid for the company and they want to be long-term shareholders."

 Everton

-In February 2016 it was announced that Moshiri had sold his stake in Arsenal Football Club to Red & White Holdings partner Usmanov in a bid to raise capital required to launch a takeover at Everton F.C.
+In February 2016, it was announced that Moshiri had sold his stake in Arsenal to Red & White Holdings to partner Usmanov in a bid to raise capital required to launch a takeover at Everton.
 On 27 February, the club officially confirmed Moshiri's purchase of a 49.9% stake in the club, which was ratified two weeks later by the Premier League.
 In January 2022, Moshiri increased his shares in the club to 94%.
+In September 2024, he agreed to sell his shares in Everton to CEO of The Friedkin Group and owner of Italian club Roma, Dan Friedkin, a deal which was completed on December 19th, 2024.

 Personal life

 Moshiri lives in Monaco.
 His former wife Nazenin Ansari is a London-based Iranian journalist, managing editor of Kayhan London, a weekly Persian-language newspaper, and series producer at Manoto, an international free-to-air Persian language TV channel.
 They have two children.

 According to the Sunday Times Rich List in 2021, Moshiri has an estimated net worth £1.7bn.

+Moshiri’s daughter Azadeh is a regular newsreader for BBC World News.